michael-franke/CompPrag-2018/docs/01_homework.md

 #### Exercise 3: Inferring the bias of a coin from the observation of outcomes

 Following the example in [Chapter II of the BDAPPL Webbook](https://mhtess.github.io/bdappl/chapters/02-buildingModels.html), let us calculate in WebPPL what a rational agent should believe about the bias of a coin after observing $$k=25$$ heads out of $$n = 30$$ flips, if they initially believe that any bias of the coin is equally likely.
 Fortunately for us, a friendly programmer has already written code to do this.
-Unfortunately for us, there are three mistakes.
+Unfortunately for us, there are mistakes.
+(Hint: Some mistakes are easy to spot.
+But the programmer also seemed to have difficulties keeping apart WebPPL's commands for conditioning on observation: check the [documentation](http://webppl.readthedocs.io/en/master/inference/conditioning.html) on `condition`, `observe` and `factor`.)

 1. Correct the mistakes and send the corrected code as a .wppl file.
 For each mistake, explain in a few words why it is wrong and how you corrected it.
 You may do this as a comment in the .wppl file.